 Not possible to manually create login records within the app

-Important functions (2FA and multi-device synchronization) reserved for paying customers
+Important features (2FA and multi-device synchronization) reserved for paying customers

 Underwhelming security center

 Setting up RoboForm is child's play.
 After downloading the installation file from the service's website, all that separates you from using the program are a few clicks.